coder/backstage-plugins/plugins/backstage-plugin-devcontainers-react/README.md

-# Open repos directly from Backstage with Dev Containers
+# Go straight from Backstage to your editor with Dev Containers

 Automatically launch fully-contained dev environments with [development containers (devcontainers)](https://containers.dev/), right from Backstage!